manjulananduri/manjulananduri.github.io/_posts/2022-08-14-carbon-language-vs-rust.md

 Well, answering these questions may not be straight forward unless we do a detailed analysis between [Rust](https://www.rust-lang.org/) and [Carbon language](https://github.com/carbon-language/carbon-lang/).

-In this article, we will go through the comparison between carbon language vs Rust and get some insights on above questions towards the end of this post.
+In this article, we will go through the comparison between Carbon language vs Rust and get some insights on above questions towards the end of this post.
 As we go through the post, we will also have a side by side comparison for Carbon to Rust for the listed properties.

 Let's get started.